Elizabeth Banks Announces New Archer Roose Snake Rewards Program

 About Elizabeth Banks

 Actress, producer, writer and director Elizabeth Banks is known for roles in both comedy and drama, as well as film and television.
 Her work includes stand-out performances in projects including The Hunger Games franchise, Love & Mercy, The LEGO Movie and Mrs. America.
 She is also a three-time Emmy nominee for her recurring roles in 30 Rock and Modern Family.
-On the production side, Banks made her directorial debut in 2015 with Pitch Perfect 2, and produced the Pitch Perfect franchise through her production company Brownstone Productions, along with her husband Max Handleman.
+On the production side, Banks made her directorial debut in 2015 with Pitch Perfect 2, and produced the Pitch Perfect franchise through her production company Brownstone Productions, along with her husband Max Handelman.
 Brownstone Productions' slate includes multiple film, television and digital collaborations across various networks and studios, including the critically-acclaimed comedy Shrill on Hulu, starring SNL's Aidy Bryant.
-Banks recently wrapped production on Universal Pictures' Cocaine Bear (which she produced and directed), a character-driven thriller inspired by true events that took place in Kentucky in 1985.
-Up next, Banks will be seen starring in the highly anticipated feature drama Call Jane, alongside Sigourney Weaver and directed by Phyllis Nagy.
+Banks recently wrapped production on Universal Pictures’ Cocaine Bear (which she produced and directed).
+Up next, Banks will be seen starring in the highly anticipated feature drama Call Jane, alongside Sigourney Weaver and directed by Phyllis Nagy, and in The Beanie Bubble alongside Zach Galifianakis and Sarah Snook.

 Media contact: Taylor Foxman, [email protected]